Museum of Archaeological Sciences and Art

 The Greek vases in the Museum of Archaeological Sciences and Art largely prevent them from collections, although there are some excavated finds.
 The many lives of these particular finds, so coveted in the collections of antiquities of all times, are told in this path that combines the archaeological and historical-artistic exegesis of the artifacts with the antiquarian taste and the collecting of antiquities, following their evolution up to the our days.

-Individual visitors or researchers: please contact the museum’s curator, Alessandra Menegazzi.
+Scholars interested in the Museum's collections: please contact the museum’s curator, Alessandra Menegazzi.

 email: alessandra.menegazzi@unipd.it